trustgraph/trustgraph-holochain/README.next.md

 If a thumbs up is a "1" value (perfect score), what rollup score should we assign to an album with 30k thumbs ups vs another with 30 thumbs ups?
 This invokes the reputon field [`sample-size`](https://datatracker.ietf.org/doc/html/rfc7071#section-6.3) -- "how many ratings this reputon is synthesized from"...

 ----

+Sally is a Journalist's source who must be protected

 Guardian has Sally's privately shared TG in their TG